 As we have seen the Phoenician trading posts set up in Andalucia between 850 and 800 BCE all experienced a period of expansion with new buildings, signs of a growing elite presence and increased trade between 700 and 600 BCE.
 At the same time, since 814 BCE, the Phoenicians had been expanding their influence along the north coast of Africa from what was to become their greatest city, Carthage.

-Carthage was situated in a strategic position, about half way between the eastern and western extremes of the Mediterranean Sea, commanding the 150 kilometre wide bottleneck between Africa and Sicily.
-Being in the central Mediterranean the traders from Carthage were more aware of the threats to their trade network posed by, first the Greeks and then the Etruscans (ancient Italians who later became Romans).
-The Greeks founded their first colony at Naxos on Sicily in 735 BCE followed by Syracuse the following year and by 650 BCE Sicily, previously entirely within the Phoenician sphere was divided into an eastern section, Greek, and western, Phoenician.
+Carthage was situated in a strategic position, about halfway between the eastern and western extremes of the Mediterranean Sea, commanding the 150-kilometre wide bottleneck between Africa and Sicily.
+Being in the central Mediterranean, the traders from Carthage were more aware of the threats to their trade network posed by, first the Greeks and then the Etruscans (ancient Italians who later became Romans).
+The Greeks founded their first colony at Naxos on Sicily in 735 BCE followed by Syracuse the following year and by 650 BCE Sicily, previously entirely within the Phoenician sphere, was divided into an eastern section, Greek, and western, Phoenician.
 The Greeks also held a strong position in Italy.

-The Phoenician expansion in the west is a slightly different story to that in the east and central Mediterranean.
+The Phoenician expansion in the west is a slightly different story to that in the east and the central Mediterranean.
 The first voyages of exploration and settlement were sponsored by Tyre and, although no record now exists, we can expect the same settlement and trade terms to have been agreed with local rulers, including a guarantee of protection.
 It is easy to imagine that the traders became a valued asset of the local chieftain, almost a possession, a Golden Goose, purveyors of rare and exotic materials from the east that elevated the local ruler to a different level to that of his contemporaries inland.
 That is not to say that the Phoenicians were able to take advantage of an indigenous naiveté, particularly in Andalucia.
-Remember the locals had been trading with North Africa since at least 2500 BCE and had been integrated into the Atlantic Bronze trade since about 1000 BCE.
-The difference is the distance.
+Remember the locals had been trading with North Africa since at least 2500 BC and had been integrated into the Atlantic Bronze trade since about 1000 BC.
+The difference is distance.
 It was a long way to row from Tyre to Cadiz if there was trouble brewing and the distance from the home city, over time, gave the traders in the west a certain independence despite their allegiance to Tyre.

 Fortunately, in the west, that is west of Sicily, there was not the almost constant threat of competing land orientated civilisations, at various times, Babylonians, Egyptians, Assyrians, Hittites and Persians, all vying for a share of the wealth, in the form of goods unattainable elsewhere, flowing from the Phoenician cities on the Lebanese coast that preoccupied the rulers of Tyre, Sidon, Byblos and the rest.
-In times of trouble the rulers of those cities recalled their fleets and their mercenary armies leaving any of their settlements abroad without any prospect of protection if it were needed.
+In times of trouble, the rulers of those cities recalled their fleets and their mercenary armies leaving any of their settlements abroad without any prospect of protection if it were needed.
 In the west there was no danger from any great competing civilisations, tribal conflicts perhaps, but none of any great menace to the settlers who in many cases, certainly in the early years, felt no need to defend their settlements with strong walls or deep ditches, perhaps the local chief furnished all the defence required as part of the trading deal.
 Only as time passed and news of the wealth of the west filtered to competing traders, notably the Greeks, did any threats materialise and when they did they appeared from the sea, not the land.